aerospike-community/amc/Configuration.md

 ```
 bind = "localhost:8081"
 ```
-* loglevel  - the level of detail at which AMC should log messages.
+* loglevel  - the level of detail at which AMC should log messages
 ```
-loglevel = "info"
+loglevel = "info" // one of debug, warn, error, info
 ```
-Valid values are debug, warn, error, info.

 * errorlog - the file to which the logs will be written to
 ```